https://hgic.clemson.edu/

 Winter Irrigation

-Winter landscape irrigation has long been considered something of an oxymoron in the Southeast.
-A good portion of South Carolina’s 48 to 52 inches of annual rainfall finds its way to earth during this time.
-Plant growth is slowed considerably (if the plant is not dormant) and temperatures are cool.
+Winter landscape irrigation has long been considered an oxymoron in the Southeast.
+A good portion of South Carolina’s 48 to 52 inches of annual rainfall finds its way to Earth during this time.
+Plant growth is slowed considerably (if the plant is not dormant), and temperatures are cool.
 Plant water needs during this time should be adequately provided by rainfall.

 There is a time in the winter when lawn irrigation in the South may be beneficial.
-First we have to understand that water will hold heat energy.
-A simple example of this would be to heat a wet dish towel and a dry dish towel to the same temperature.
+First, we have to understand that water will hold heat energy.
+A simple example would be to heat a wet and dry dish towel to the same temperature.
 Place both towels on a counter and check them for warmth 30 minutes later.
 The wet dish towel will be warmer simply because the water in the dish towel retains heat more readily than the “air” in the dry dish towel.

 Similarly, wet soil will retain heat more readily than dry soil.
-During a winter day the sun can warm the soil surface to some degree.
+During a winter day, the sun can somewhat warm the soil surface.
 If the soil is wet, this heat is lost slowly during the evening and night hours.
 Lawn grasses subject to cold damage may be less likely to suffer cold injury due to the longer heat retention of the moist soil.

 Winter Irrigation & Grass Type

 Winter irrigation scheduling for turfgrass will be dependent on the type of grass planted.
-Warm season grasses grow best at temperatures 90 to 95 °F. Cool season grasses thrive when temperatures are 65 to 75 °F. Warm season grasses commonly cease to grow and may turn off-color in South Carolina during winter.
-In comparison, cool season grasses will actively grow and maintain their color until the coldest of our winter months.
-Because they are growing cool season grasses will require irrigation when there is not sufficient rainfall.
-Although many lawns in South Carolina are warm season turfgrass species, during fall and winter these lawns may be overseeded with cool season grasses for aesthetic reasons.
-For overseeded conditions apply irrigation when rainfall is not sufficient.
+Warm-season grasses grow best at temperatures of 90 to 95 °F. Cool-season grasses thrive when temperatures are 65 to 75 °F. Warm-season grasses commonly cease to grow and may turn off-color in South Carolina during winter.
+In comparison, cool-season grasses will actively grow and maintain their color until the coldest of our winter months.
+Because they are growing, cool-season grasses require irrigation with insufficient rainfall.
+Although many lawns in South Carolina are warm-season turfgrass species, during fall and winter, these lawns may be overseeded with cool-season grasses for aesthetic reasons.
+For overseeded conditions, apply irrigation when rainfall is not sufficient.

-The fall and winter is when it is most important to make sure that the lawn is not on the same zone as ornamentals, trees, and shrubs.
-For the reasons discussed above, irrigating the turf during this time of year can be wasteful.
-Furthermore, if the grass is watered and then a freeze follows, the grass can be killed or severely damaged.
+It is most important to ensure that the lawn is not in the same zone as ornamentals, trees, and shrubs in the fall and winter.
+For the above reasons, irrigating the turf during this time of year can be wasteful.
+Furthermore, if the grass is watered and a freeze immediately follows, the grass can be severely damaged.

 Winterizing the System